 We are a registered COVID-Safe business and we're committed to making your Seymour visit as safe and enjoyable as possible.

-The theatre may operate at a reduced capacity during school shows and school groups may be spaced apart according to NSW Government guidelines on social distancing.
+The theatre may operate at a reduced capacity during school shows.

 Schools are responsible for ensuring that any staff and students who are unwell, awaiting a COVID test result, or under instruction to self-isolate do not attend.